Biblical Greek III (Readings) (B-KUL-A01C0A)

 Skills:

-At the end of this course students are expected to be able to analyse, parse and translate any text of the Septuagint, the New Testament or councils making use of the available (printed and electronic) tools.
-Students are able to apply to new texts the paradigms and grammatical rules to translate sentences (of whatever level of complexity).
-Studenten are expected to look up sources in the library and on the internet.
-Students are expected to work with the universitys learning platform Toledo.
+At the end of this course students are expected to be able to analyse, parse and translate all the texts 1 Corinthians.
+Students are able to apply to new texts the paradigms and grammatical rules to translate sentences (of a high level of complexity).
+Students are expected to look up sources in the library, including the Greek-English dictionary by Walter Bauer, Frederick William Danker, W. Arndt & F.W.
+Gingrich (eds.), A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed., Chicago - London: The University of Chicago Press, 2000, and on the internet.
+Students are expected to work with the University’s learning platform Toledo.

 Attitude:

-Students are expected to have an appreciation for the difference between original texts and their translations.
-They are expected to acquire the attitude of working with original texts in original languages as much as possible.
-Students are able to compare translations with the original texts and to compare translations with each other and to analyze the differences.
+Students are expected to have an appreciation for the difference between ancient texts in their original languages and their translations.
+They are expected to acquire the attitude of working with ancient texts in original languages as much as possible.
+Students are able to compare translations with the source texts and to compare translations with each other and to analyse the differences.
+Students have learned to appreciate the advantages and limitations of being able to read a text in the original language and can transcend "original language fundamentalism".

 Previous knowledge